RishiDeKayne/Undergraduate_coding_club/Week2.md

   - Within those folders you can then have different folders for different parameter combinations e.g. `FST_50kb_windows`, `FST_100kb_windows`

 ## While running jobs
-Job Submission: Always submit jobs using sbatch rather than running them interactively (srun), especially for longer tasks.
+- *Job Submission*: Always submit jobs using `sbatch` rather than running them interactively (`srun`), especially for longer tasks.
 This ensures better resource management and job tracking.
-Software Environment: Load required modules (module load) for your software packages and tools at the beginning of your job scripts.
+- *Software Environment*: Load required modules (`module load`) for your software packages and tools at the beginning of your job scripts.
 Ensure your environment is set up correctly.
-Conda
+    - Conda
-Already installed modules
+    - Already installed modules
-Job Scripts: Write clear and well-commented job submission scripts (*.sh files).
-Include necessary directives (#SBATCH) for resource requests, job name, output/error logs, etc.
+- *Job Scripts*: Write clear and well-commented job submission scripts (`.sh` files).
+Include necessary directives (`#SBATCH`) for resource requests, job name, output/error logs, etc.
-Resource Requests: Specify resource requirements accurately in your job scripts (#SBATCH --mem, #SBATCH --cpus-per-task) based on the needs of your analysis tools.
-Nate add on : #SBATCH --array=[1-18]%4 (in this example the %4 says array only run 4 jobs at a time, this helps conserve resources)
+- *Resource Requests*: Specify resource requirements accurately in your job scripts (`#SBATCH --mem`, `#SBATCH --cpus-per-task`) based on the needs of your analysis tools.
+You can also limit the number of jobs run at the same time even within a bigger batch array using `#SBATCH --array=[1-18]%4` - in this example the `%4` specifies the number of jobs running at once.
-Partition Selection: Choose the appropriate partition (-p or --partition) for your jobs.
+- *Partition Selection*: Choose the appropriate partition (`-p` or `--partition`) for your jobs.
 Different partitions may have different resource limits or priorities.
-Job Dependencies: Use job dependencies (--dependency) when necessary to ensure jobs run in sequence or based on completion of other jobs.
+- *Job Dependencies*: Use job dependencies (`--dependency`) when necessary to ensure jobs run in sequence or based on completion of other jobs.
-Error Handling: Redirect standard output and standard error to log files (#SBATCH --output, #SBATCH --error) to capture any errors or debugging information.
+- *Error Handling*: Redirect standard output and standard error to log files (`#SBATCH --output`, `#SBATCH --error`) to capture any errors or debugging information.

-Check Job Status: Use squeue to check the status of your jobs (squeue -u your_username).
+- *Check Job Status*: Use `squeue` to check the status of your jobs (`squeue -u your_username`).
 This helps you monitor progress and identify issues.
-Monitor Resource Usage: Use sacct or sstat to monitor resource usage of your jobs after they have finished.
+- *Monitor Resource Usage*: Use `sacct` or `sstat` to monitor resource usage of your jobs after they have finished.
 This helps optimize resource requests for future jobs.

 ## After running jobs
 Clean Up: Remove temporary files and directories after job completion to avoid cluttering the file system and using unnecessary disk space.